Vendar

 Normalized fields across vendors

-service tags: serm; online_reputation_management; serm; online_reputation_management; negative_suppression; brand_reputation; executive_reputation; industry tags: professional_services; executive; small_business; geo tags: usa
+service tags: serm; online_reputation_management; negative_suppression; brand_reputation; executive_reputation; content_suppression; review_removal; crisis_management; digital_branding; personal_orm; business_orm; industry tags: professional_services; executive; small_business; geo tags: usa; williamsburg; virginia; national

 Comparison vectors